LyraFunction/PSYC499/README.md

-#  Honors in Psychology Thesis: Presidential Election Vote Outcome as a Predictor in County Level Sexual Orientation and Gender Motivated Hate Crimes across the United States
+#  Honors in Psychology Thesis: Voting Choice as a Predictor in County Level Sexual Orientation and Gender Motivated Hate Crimes across the United States

 ## Overview
 This repo contains all the materials for my undergraduate thesis.